nerasse/my-code-server/README.md

     -d: Run the container in detached mode (in the background).
     -p 8585:8585: Map port 8585 of the host to port 8585 of the container (adjust if you changed the default port).
     -e PORT=8585: Set the environment variable `PORT` to 8585 (adjust if you changed the default port).
     -e TOKEN=sometoken: Set a token for authentication (optional).
-If not provided, a default token will be generated.

 Accessing VS Code Server: